gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 Python has many built-in collection types though the most commonly used are lists, dictionaries, and sets.
-In all cases they serve to store multiple variables within the single collection variable
+In all cases they serve to store multiple variables within the single collection variable.

 Lists are ordered collections of variables.
 Duplicates allowed.
-The are set in square brackets.
+They use square brackets.

 ```python
 a_list = [1, 1, 2]